 Alex is also creator and frontman of The Horne Section.
-Together, Alex and his five piece band create a heady mix of stand-up comedy, cabaret performances, outlandish musical talent and special guest appearances for their own BBC Radio 4 show Alex Horne Presents: The Horne Section, which has now run for three series as well as their five consecutive years at the Edinburgh Fringe Festival and at the Soho Theatre.
-The band has also accompanied Alex in hosting 8 Out of 10 Cats Does Countdown (Channel 4) several times and were the only band ever to host Never Mind The Buzzcocks (BBC2).
+Together, Alex and his five-piece band bring a quirky, jazz-fuelled twist to stand-up comedy.
+They have hosted three series of their own BBC Radio 4 show Alex Horne Presents: The Horne Section, which also played to sold-out audiences for five consecutive years at the Edinburgh Fringe Festival and at the Soho Theatre.
+The band has made several appearances on 8 Out of 10 Cats Does Countdown (Channel 4) and was the only band ever to host Never Mind The Buzzcocks (BBC2).
 They have recently starred in their first short film A Horne Section Christmas for Sky Arts.

 Alex’s numerous TV appearances include two series as co-host of We Need Answers (BBC4), The Matt Lucas Awards (BBC1), Dara O’Briain’s School of Hard Sums (Dave), Dave’s One Night Stand (Dave), Celebrity Mastermind (BBC1) Russell Howard’s Stand-Up Central (Channel 4), John Bishop’s Christmas Show (BBC1), Drunk History (Comedy Central) and The Games That Time Forgot, a documentary written and presented by Alex for BBC4.

 The Sunday Times ****

 “Horne has superb timing and fascinating delivery… Pure comedy gold”